Skip to content

 One provider only

 Mount ZKPProvider exactly once.
-Multiple providers create separate ZkpAuthClient instances with separate in-memory keys — logins in one subtree will not be visible in another.
+Multiple providers create separate ZkpAuthClient instances with separate storage references — logins in one subtree will not be visible in another.

 useZKPAuth()